On Single-Antenna Rayleigh Block-Fading Channels at Finite Blocklength: Main Result

 where

-As already observed in Figs.~\ref{fig:Rne_10db} and \ref{fig:Rne_25db}, the high-SNR normal approximation is fairly accurate for $\rho=15$~dB and $\L\geq 10$, and it is indistinguishable from the DT and MC bounds for $\rho=25$~dB and $\L\geq10$.
+As already observed in Figs.~\ref{fig:Rne_10db} and \ref{fig:Rne_25db}, the high-SNR normal approximation is accurate for $\rho=15$~dB and $\L\geq 10$, and it is indistinguishable from the DT and MC bounds for $\rho=25$~dB and $\L\geq10$.
 The high-SNR normal approximation becomes less accurate as $\L$ decreases.
-Observe that the coherent normal approximation \eqref{eq:NA_coh} provides a good approximation when $\T$ is large but becomes inaccurate when $\T\leq 100$.
+Observe that the normal approximation of the coherent channel provides a good approximation when $\T$ is large but becomes inaccurate when $\T\leq 100$.
 Further observe that the normal approximation for the quasistatic case \eqref{eq:quasistatic_approx_yang_et_al}, which is tailored towards the case where $\L$ is small, becomes accurate only for $\L\leq 3$ in both figures.
-The figures show that there is an optimal tradeoff between $\L$ and $\T$ for a fixed blocklength $\n$.
-This is, for example, of relevance for the design of orthogonal frequency-division multiplexing (OFDM) systems, where the duration of a codeword is smaller than the coherence time, hence only frequency diversity is available.
+The figures show that, for a fixed blocklength $n=\L\T$, there is an optimal tradeoff between $\L$ and $\T$.
+This may be relevant, e.g., for the design of orthogonal frequency-division multiplexing (OFDM) systems, when the duration of a codeword is smaller than the coherence time, hence only frequency diversity is available.
 The system designer can then determine the number of diversity branches $\L$ available to each user by assigning OFDM symbols from different time and frequency slots.
-Figs.~\ref{fig:Rne_10db} and \ref{fig:Rne_25db} indicate the optimal value of $\L$ for $\epsilon=10^{-3}$ and $\rho=\{15,25\}$\,dB.
+Figs.~\ref{fig:Rne_15db_DT} and \ref{fig:Rne_25db_DT} indicate the optimal value of $\L$ for $\n=500$, $\epsilon=10^{-3}$, and $\rho=\{15,25\}$\,dB.
 We refer to \cite{Ostman_HARQ_2018} for a more detailed discussion.